hbmartin/protobuf_java_to_protobufjs/README.md

 ```
 dependencies {
-  implementation 'com.github.hbmartin:protobuf_java_to_protobufjs:0.0.1'
+  implementation 'com.github.hbmartin:protobuf_java_to_protobufjs:0.1.0'
 }
 ```

 ## Usage

-This library exposes a single call, which accept a `GeneratedMessageV3` subclass and returns a nested Map:
+This library exposes a single call, which accept a `GeneratedMessageV3` subclass and returns an object with a `rootFullName` property describing the protobuf path of the class and a `descriptors` property containing a nested map suitable for serializing to JSON and using in ProtobufJS:

 ```
     ProtobufGeneratedJavaToProtobufJs(Person::class.java)